Pennsylvania Department of Health

 Calculation of daily shift ratios will be completed and reviewed for accuracy by the scheduler, DON, or NHA.
 All efforts will be made to meet the staffing ratio.
 If call offs occur, all efforts will be made to attempt to fill that position.

-Daily staffing ratios will be audited weekly for 4 weeks and then monthly for 2 months.
+Daily ratios will be audited weekly for 4 weeks and then monthly for 2 months.

 Results will be forwarded to the QA committee monthly for review and recommendations